saiabhi1908/PRACTO/README.md

 - Patients can rate doctors after their appointment (/5 stars)
 - Average rating is calculated and displayed

 - Ratings and reviews are visible throughout the platform, including in the voice assistant system

-- Ratings and reviews are visible throughout the platform, including in voice assistant system

----

 ## 🛠️ Tech Stack
 - **Frontend:** React.js, Tailwind CSS